chinapedia/wikipedia.abstract.en/Page/Transport_in_Malaysia.md

 Ports and harbours

-Melaka-Indomal-shuttle-2221.jpg-Sumatra ferry (the big yellow boat) anchored offshore near Malacca.]]
+-Sumatra ferry (the big yellow boat) anchored offshore near Malacca.]]
 Malaysia is strategically located on the Strait of Malacca, one of the most important shipping lanes in the world.
 Malaysia has two ports that are listed in the top 20 busiest ports in the world, Port Klang and Port of Tanjung Pelepas, which are, respectively, the second- and third-busiest ports in Southeast Asia after the Port of Singapore.
 Port Klang is Malaysia's busiest port, and the thirteenth-busiest port in the world in 2013, handling over 10.3 million TEUs.
 Port of Tanjung Pelepas is Malaysia's second-busiest port, and the nineteenth-busiest port in the world in 2013, handling over 7.6 million TEUs.

 This is a list of Malaysian ports and harbours: